Table of contents

 - Combination: Gives equal weight to skills and work experience sections.

-The best resume format depends on a variety of factors, but for seekers who have no experience, the functional resume is a safe bet.
+For job seekers who have no experience, a functional resume is a safe bet.

 Why?
 The functional resume details your skills and qualifications instead of your work history.
 Here’s how a functional resume is organized:

-For tips on handling margins, font size and more, our resume-formatting guide offers guidance.
+For tips on handling margins, resume font and more, our resume-formatting guide offers guidance.
 For even more insight, you can browse hundreds of resume examples for all different types of jobs and industries.

 Examples can also help you with the next step in the process: picking a template.